BryanWilhite/Blog/presentation/entry/2015/2015-04-28-finally-we-have-a-legitimate-opensource-replacement-for-flash-and-other-tweeted-links.md

   "isActive": true,
   "sortOrdinal": 0,
   "clientId": "2015-04-28-finally-we-have-a-legitimate-opensource-replacement-for-flash-and-other-tweeted-links",
-  "tag": "{\r\n  \"extract\": \"Finally we have a legitimate #opensource replacement for Flash. <https://t.co/3Muw6IMeSO>   YouTube has announced that it has started to implement the Data API v2 retirement plan <http://t.co/f6T2jHwPeD>   Making your API behave like the big boys <https://t.c...\>"\r\n}"
+  "tag": "{\r\n  \"extract\": \"Finally we have a legitimate #opensource replacement for Flash. <https://t.co/3Muw6IMeSO>   YouTube has announced that it has started to implement the Data API v2 retirement plan <http://t.co/f6T2jHwPeD>   Making your API behave like the big boys...\"\r\n}"
 }
 ---